HUMSI — Human Security Initiative

 Dec 13, 2025Chicago, IL

-Jesus Gutiérrez recounted to Reveal News an encounter where federal immigration agents used facial recognition technology called Mobile Fortify to scan his face, which brought up his name, date of birth, and immigration status.
-The agents detained him for about an hour before releasing him.
-Federal authorities have acknowledged using this facial recognition app across the country to verify citizenship and check for deportation orders.
+Jesus Gutiérrez, a 23-year-old US citizen, was stopped by federal immigration agents in Chicago and handcuffed without identification.
+Agents used ICE's Mobile Fortify facial recognition app to scan his face, which verified his citizenship status.
+He was held for about an hour before being released.
+Federal authorities have acknowledged using this facial recognition technology across the country to verify citizenship and check for deportation orders.

 ICE Detains Naturalized U.S. Citizen in Minneapolis Over Somali Appearance